automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pegomastax.md

 # Pegomastax
-## Description: This dinosaur was covered with porcupine-like bristles.
+## This dinosaur was covered with porcupine-like bristles.